bd05/bd05.github.io/_posts/2017-01-09-jekyll-gotchas.markdown

 **1. Setting up Jekyll on Windows**

 As mentioned, Jekyll doesn't officially support Windows.
 You can get it to work on Windows with a few tweaks anyways though.
-The official Jekyll documentation does a good job of explaining what you need to do, but ere's a quick Cole's Notes style set of instructions for what I did to get it working on my Windows 10 PC:
+The official Jekyll documentation does a good job of explaining what you need to do, but I remember installation being a bit fussy for me.
+Here's a quick Cole's Notes style set of instructions for what I did to get it working on my Windows 10 PC eventually:

 1) Install [Chocolatey][chocolatey-link].